Faculty & Staff

 Experienced Windward teachers may choose to pursue an advanced certificate in structured multisensory language by completing a rigorous academic program.
 This program, which requires 100 hours of The Windward Institute coursework and a year-long supervised practicum, is nationally accredited by the International Multisensory Structured Language Council (IMSLEC).
 The Windward Institute is one of five institutions in New York State that has received this accreditation.

 The making of a Windward teacher is a well thought-out, demanding, and intensive training program.
-Assistant teachers are expected to work diligently to acquire the expertise it takes to be a Windward teacher.
-Assistants quickly learn that teaching is a craft that takes an incredible amount of study, practice, and reflection to perfect.
+Teachers-in-Residence are expected to work diligently to acquire the expertise it takes to be a Windward teacher.
+Teachers-in-Residence quickly learn that teaching is a craft that takes an incredible amount of study, practice, and reflection to perfect.
 It is the School’s mission to develop a faculty that is expert in teaching children with language-based learning disabilities.
 Windward students deserve nothing less.